kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 `PostStart`

-This hook executes immediately after a container is created.
+This hook is executed immediately after a container is created.
 However, there is no guarantee that the hook will execute before the container ENTRYPOINT.
 No parameters are passed to the handler.